 DTC inventory refers to inventory purchased for an online brand that sells directly to consumers.
-Inventory must be purchased and ready for fast fulfillment once orders are placed.
+Inventory must be purchased and ready for fast fulfilment once orders are placed.

 Many direct-to-consumer brands struggle with inventory management.
-It’s challenging to optimize inventory by keeping storage costs to a minimum while also forecasting inventory to ensure there’s enough readily available to meet customer demand.
+It’s challenging to optimise inventory by keeping storage costs to a minimum while also forecasting inventory to ensure there’s enough readily available to meet customer demand.